China extends visa-free transit policy to 10 days as part of efforts to lure more foreign tourists

 However, the United States is not among them.
 Until 2023, US citizens seeking a China travel visa had to confirm a hotel booking, tour itinerary and flight reservation before applying for a visa, but those requirements have since been dropped.

-Foreigners eligible to visit under the new 240-hour transit policy do not have the freedom to travel throughout China.
-They must stay within the surrounding area of the city they arrived in – for example, people who fly to Shanghai will need to stay in the greater Shanghai area, which includes the nearby provinces of Jiangsu and Zhejiang.
+Foreigners eligible to visit under the new 240-hour transit policy are able to travel between 24 provincial regions, up from 19 previously.
+Those areas include tourist hot spots like Beijing, Shanghai, Chengdu and Guangzhou.

-Special areas like Tibet also require additional permission for foreigners to visit.
+Special areas like Tibet and Xinjiang, though, require additional permission to access.

 Meanwhile, Hong Kong and Macao both count as third destinations for those entering under the 240-hour visa-free transit program.